Sealing granite countertops may not be necessary!

-Yes, you can easily seal your own granite countertops with professional quality … probably better than your granite contractor or builder provided.
-See recommended granite sealers below.
+Yes, you can easily seal your own granite countertops with professional quality … probably better than your granite contractor or builder did.

 Do All Granite Tops Need To Be Sealed?

-But first, did you know that your granite counters may or may not need granite sealer?
-“Granites” vary in how porous they are and how susceptible to staining they are.
+First, did you know that your granite counters may or may not need granite sealer?
+“Granite” varies in how porous or absorbent it is and how susceptible it is to staining.
 Actually, the color and patterning of your granite can indicate how porous your countertops may be.

-VIDEO – New Home Countertop Protection Indoors & Outdoors . . . protect floors too!
+New Home Countertop Protection Indoors & Outdoors . . . protect floors too!
+MB Stone Care Guides

 Should I seal my granite?

 Granites vary in how porous they are.
-Actually, some granites never need sealer and should never be sealed.
-This goes for most black granite countertops which are typically very dense and will neither stain nor absorb sealer.
+Actually, some granites should never be sealed.
 Other stones may need several coats of sealer.
+Is it time to seal?
+Try the Water Test:

-Many granite contractors and installers choose to use low quality silicon or siloxane-based granite sealers (that’s if any sealer was applied at all!)
-Sealers of this type are common in the granite countertop industry and require re-application every 6 months or one time per year.
-A better granite sealer is fluorocarbon alphatic resin sealer.
+Granite contractors and installers may use low quality silicon or siloxane-based granite sealers (that’s if any sealer was applied at all!)
+Sealers of this type are common in the granite countertop industry and require re-application as often as every 6 months.

 Quality granite sealers or impregnators penetrate below the surface rather than sit on it like topical sealers.
 The sealing substance is delivered inside the stone by natural absorption.